+41 3.5.1.2.2.
+Wildlife biodiversity

-- 42 3.4.1.2.2.
-Wildlife biodiversity - 43 Dryland ecosystems have high levels of faunal diversity and endemism (MEA, 2005; Whitford, - 44 2002).
-Over 30% of the endemic bird areas are located within these regions, which is also home to - 45 25% of vertebrate species (Maestre et al., 2012; MEA, 2005).
-Yet, many species within drylands are - 46 threatened with extinction (Durant et al., 2014; Walther, 2016).
-Habitat degradation and - desertification are generally associated with biodiversity loss (Ceballos et al. 2010; Tang et al. 2018; - Newbold et al. 2015).
-The "grazing value" of land declines with both a reduction in vegetation cover - 46 Newbold et al. 2013).
-The grazing value of faild declines with both a reduction in vegetation cover - and shrub encroachment, with the former being more detrimental to native vertebrates (Parsons et al.,
+Dryland ecosystems have high levels of faunal diversity and endemism (MEA, 2005; Whitford, 2002).
+Over 30% of the endemic bird areas are located within these regions, which is also home to 25% of

+44 vertebrate species (Maestre et al., 2012; MEA, 2005).
+Yet, many species within drylands are threatened

+- 45 with extinction (Durant et al., 2014; Walther, 2016).
+Habitat degradation and desertification are - 46 generally associated with biodiversity loss (Ceballos et al. 2010; Tang et al. 2018; Newbold et al. 2015). - 47 The "grazing value" of land declines with both a reduction in vegetation cover and shrub encroachment, - 48 with the former being more detrimental to native vertebrates (Parsons et al., 2017).
+Conversely, shrub - 49 encroachment may buffer desertification by increasing resource and microclimate availability, resulting

-2017).
-Conversely, shrub encroachment may buffer desertification by increasing resource and microclimate availability, resulting in an increase in vertebrate species abundance and richness observed in the shrub encroached arid grasslands of North America (Whitford, 1997) and Australia (Parsons et al., 2017).
-However, compared to historically resilient drylands, these encroached habitats and their new species assemblages may be more sensitive to droughts, which may more prevalent with climate change (Schooley et al., 2018).
-Mammals and birds may be particularly sensitive to droughts because they rely on evaporative cooling to maintain their body temperatures within an optimal range (Hetem et al., 2016) and risk lethal dehydration in water limited environments (Albright et al., 2017).
-The direct effects of reduced rainfall and water availability are likely to be exacerbated by the indirect effects of desertification through a reduction in primary productivity.
-A reduction in the quality and quantity of resources available to herbivores due to desertification under changing climate can have knock-on consequences for predators and may ultimately disrupt trophic cascades (limited evidence, low agreement) (Rey et al. 2017; Walther 2010).
-Reduced resource availability may also compromise immune response to novel pathogens, with increased pathogen dispersal associated with dust storms (Zinabu et al., 2018).
-Responses to desertification are species-specific and mechanistic models are not yet able to accurately predict individual species responses to the many factors associated with desertification (Fuller et al., 2016).
+1 in an increase in vertebrate species abundance and richness observed in the shrub encroached arid 2 grasslands of North America (Whitford, 1997) and Australia (Parsons et al., 2017).
+However, compared 3 to historically resilient drylands, these encroached habitats and their new species assemblages may be 4 more sensitive to droughts, which may more prevalent with climate change (Schooley et al., 2018).
+5 Mammals and birds may be particularly sensitive to droughts because they rely on evaporative cooling to maintain their body temperatures within an optimal range (Hetem et al., 2016) and risk lethal 6 7 dehydration in water limited environments (Albright et al., 2017).
+The direct effects of reduced rainfall 8 and water availability are likely to be exacerbated by the indirect effects of desertification through a 9 reduction in primary productivity.
+A reduction in the quality and quantity of resources available to 10 herbivores due to desertification under changing climate can have knock-on consequences for predators 11 and may ultimately disrupt trophic cascades (limited evidence, low agreement) (Rey et al. 2017; Walther 12 2010).
+Reduced resource availability may also compromise immune response to novel pathogens, with 13 increased pathogen dispersal associated with dust storms (Zinabu et al., 2018).
+Responses to 14 desertification are species-specific and mechanistic models are not yet able to accurately predict 15 individual species responses to the many factors associated with desertification (Fuller et al., 2016).

-3.4.2.
+17 3.5.2.
 Impacts on Socio-economic Systems